Your big journey along the Great Silk Road !

 Where to walk and what to see in Astana -

-The House of Ministries is a unique architectural complex stretching one and a half kilometers, serving as a visual boundary between the residential zone and the official center of the left bank.
+House of Ministries – is a unique architectural complex with a length of one and a half kilometers, which serves as a visual boundary between the residential area and the official center of the left bank.
+Located mirror-opposite the "Akorda" Presidential Residence, it forms a majestic "gateway" to the city.

-Located in a mirror-like position opposite the Presidential Residence "Ak Orda", it forms the majestic "gates" of the city.
-The building was designed as a single organism where ministries are interconnected vertically and horizontally, ensuring maximum efficiency of the state machine in the conditions of a dynamically developing capital.
+The building was designed as a single organism, where ministries are interconnected vertically and horizontally, which ensures maximum efficiency of the state machine in the conditions of a dynamically developing capital.
+Next to the building is located the Bayterek Monument, from which the Nurzhol pedestrian boulevard begins.

-Initially, the complex was conceived as an administrative-residential massif, but during the construction process, architects decided to make it entirely governmental.
-Today, it is the epicenter of business life, where the bustle of meetings and the strictness of suits create a unique atmosphere of a "city within a city."
+Initially, the complex was conceived as an administrative and residential array, but during the construction process, the architects decided to make it completely governmental.
+Today it is the epicenter of business life, where the bustle of meetings and the strictness of suits create a unique atmosphere of a "city within a city."
+Walking in this area, you can visit the Round Square and Lovers Park by walking to them along the pedestrian boulevard.

-The building does not just perform office functions; it forms the urban ensemble of the square, acting as a large-scale backdrop for major state ceremonies and the daily life of Kazakhstan's political elite.
+The building does not just perform office functions; it shapes the urban planning ensemble of the square, acting as a large-scale backdrop for major state ceremonies and the daily life of the political elite of Kazakhstan.
+On both sides of the building at a short distance are located Zhetysu Park and the Linear Park, which are also interesting for a walk through them.

 ---------------------------------------------